 It’s not quite a policy, but it’s a strong declaration of how they want to do things.
 That's the kind of thing you want to have in your culture deck.

 What to include in your company culture deck

 So it's a simple document or slideshow that clearly nails the cultural points you want to aim for.
 How should you organise it?

 Well, it's up to you - there's no standard template.
 It really depends on what type of company you are, and how you prefer to operate.
 But here are a few things we think you really can’t miss out:

-- Annual leave and absence policies - we think these things are so integral to company culture that they need to go in, and somewhere near the top.
+- Your annual leave and time off policy - we think these things are so integral to company culture that they need to go in, and somewhere near the top.

 - Working time expectations - should employees go home when their shift ends, or when their work is finished?

 - Personal development - how you support the ongoing learning and development of employees